lukaszliniewicz/ChaReCo/README.md

     *   View the generated structure and concatenated content.
     *   Use the **Search bar** to find specific text within the loaded files (supports regex, case sensitivity, whole word).
 Search results will highlight matching files in the tree.
     *   Select/deselect individual files or entire folders in the tree view to dynamically update the content in the main text area.
+    *   For local folders, use the **Refresh** button to reload the folder's contents.
+Your file selections will be preserved, allowing you to quickly copy the latest versions of your chosen files.
     *   Copy the selected content to the clipboard or save it to a file.
 6. Use the generated text output in your LLM chat conversations.